ga4gh/task-execution-schemas/README.md

 a set of (Docker) containers and commands to run, a set of output files, and some other logging and metadata.

-The schema and APIs is defined [here](./task_execution.proto) in [protocol buffers](https://developers.google.com/protocol-buffers/).
+The schema and APIs is defined [here](./task_execution.swagger.json) in [Open Api Specification 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) (e.g [Swagger](https://swagger.io/specification/v2/)).
 Clients may use JSON and REST to communicate with a service implementing the TES API.